D-Pointer/imperium-server/README.md

 ### Error packet
 This is similar to the Ok packet but means the action failed.
 It also contains a tag identifying the original packet to which the failure is related.

+## UDP data
+There is no custom UDP protocol.
+Everything sent to the server will simply be sent as-is to the other player.
+The only exception to this is the first packet sent by both player which will be discarded.
+The first packet is used by the server to get the address and port of the client's sockets.
+Until both players have sent one packet all other data is discarded.
+Once both players have sent one dummy packet (the contents is irrelevant) all further packets are just relayed.